Kuyavians

-Kuyavians (Note: Polish: Kujawiacy, Kujawianie; Kuyavian: Kujawiocy, Kujawusy) is an ethnographic group of Polish people, that originate from the region of Kuyavia, located within the Kuyavian-Pomeranian Voivodeship and eastern Greater Poland Voivodeship in Poland.
+The Kuyavians (Note: Polish: Kujawiacy, Kujawianie; Kuyavian: Kujawiocy, Kujawusy) are an ethnographic group of Polish people, originating from the region of Kuyavia, located within the Kuyavian-Pomeranian Voivodeship and eastern Greater Poland Voivodeship in Poland.
 They speak the Kuyavian subdialect of the Greater Poland dialect cluster of Polish language.
 The group itself been influenced by nearby groups of Pomeranians and Greater Poland people.